Brandon Lowe Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is first in the league with a collective 10.5 strikeouts per nine innings.
+- The White Sox pitching staff is No. 1 in the league with a collective 10.5 strikeouts per nine innings.

-- The White Sox's 5.61 team ERA ranks 29th across all league pitching staffs.
+- The White Sox have a 5.48 team ERA that ranks 28th among all league pitching staffs.

-- The right-hander's most recent appearance came on Sunday against the Baltimore Orioles, when he threw six innings, surrendering two earned runs while allowing six hits.
+- The righty's last appearance came on Tuesday against the Philadelphia Phillies, when he went six scoreless innings without allowing a hit.

 © 2023 Data Skrive.
 All rights reserved.